ibelikov/jimmy/DEVELOPMENT.rst

   Directory containing libs for loggers, schema readers, validators.

-``plugins/plugin-name/``
+``modules/module-name/``

-  Each plugin is python module or package.
+  Each module is a python module or package.
 Jimmy itself is just a runner which performs some pipelines specified by jimmy configuration and script parameters.
-Every other functionality is implemented as plugins (which may come with distribution or be added by end-user).
-For example, ``plugins/gearman/`` package corresponds to Jenkins Gearman plugin configuration.
+Every other functionality is implemented as modules (which may come with distribution or be added by end-user).
+For example, ``modules/gearman/`` package corresponds to Jenkins Gearman plugin configuration.

-``plugins/plugin-name/resources``
+``modules/module-name/resources``

-  Such directory may contain schemas for validation, groovy scripts or other kind of resources required for plugin functionality.
+  Such directory may contain schemas for validation, groovy scripts or other kind of resources required for module functionality.

 How Jimmy works